 Large Language Models (LLMs), pre-trained on vast web-scale corpora, have demonstrated remarkable generalist capabilities~\cite{ouyang2022training, kaplan2020scaling}.
 However, realizing their full potential for specialized downstream applications requires fine-tuning on diverse, high-quality, domain-specific data.
 Such data is often proprietary and distributed across numerous private sources, resulting in fragmented "data silos".
 As centralizing this sensitive data is frequently impractical due to privacy regulations and cost constraints, Federated Learning (FL) offers a compelling solution, enabling multiple clients to collaboratively fine-tune a global shared LLM without direct data exchange.
 This paradigm is central to building the next generation of intelligent, decentralized Web applications~\cite{sani2024future, wu2025survey}.

-While FL provides a privacy-preserving solution, fine-tuning billion-parameter LLMs across distributed clients remains computationally and communicatively prohibitive for individual participants.
+While FL provides a privacy-preserving solution, fine-tuning billion-parameter LLMs across distributed clients remains computationally and communicatively prohibitive.
 To overcome this, Parameter-Efficient Fine-Tuning (PEFT) methods, particularly Low-Rank Adaptation (LoRA)~\cite{hu2022lora}, have become the standard~\cite{ding2023parameter, kuang2024federatedscope, ye2024openfedllm}.
-As illustrated in Figure~\ref{fig:fl_demo}, LoRA significantly reduces the training burden by freezing the pre-trained model weights and optimizing only a small set of trainable, low-rank matrices.
+As illustrated in Figure~\ref{fig:fl_demo}, LoRA significantly reduces the training burden by optimizing only a small set of trainable, low-rank matrices.
 In a federated setting, clients train and communicate only these LoRA parameters, achieving performance comparable to full-parameter fine-tuning at a fraction of the resource cost.

-Despite the efficiency of LoRA, the iterative communication of its parameters remains a substantial overhead.
-This becomes a critical bottleneck when deployed across the highly heterogeneous and unpredictable network conditions characteristic of the global Web and mobile systems~\cite{dorfman2023docofl, mundt2004much}.
+Despite the efficiency, the iterative communication of LoRA parameters remains a substantial overhead.
+This becomes a critical bottleneck when deployed across the heterogeneous and unpredictable network conditions characteristic of the global Web and mobile systems~\cite{dorfman2023docofl, mundt2004much}.
 High communication costs can exclude clients with limited bandwidth, such as those in rural areas or on mobile devices, undermining data diversity and posing fairness and inclusivity challenges for the global Web ecosystem.
 While sparsification is a common strategy for reducing communication, conventional methods are ill-adapted for federated LoRA fine-tuning on non-IID data.
-As shown in Figure~\ref{fig:sparse_method_comp}, naïve approaches like magnitude-based pruning~\cite{aji2017sparse} disrupt the critical structural relationship between the LoRA matrices $A$ and $B$, while random sparsification~\cite{yu2024language} also leads to performance degradation at high sparsity ratios.
+As shown in Figure~\ref{fig:sparse_method_comp}, naïve approaches like magnitude-based pruning~\cite{aji2017sparse} disrupt the structural relationship between LoRA matrices $A$ and $B$, while random sparsification~\cite{yu2024language} also degrades at high sparsity ratios.
 Crucially, both methods fail to preserve client-specific knowledge and exacerbate conflicts during server-side aggregation under data heterogeneity.
 This results in an undesirable trade-off: reduced communication at the expense of significant performance loss.
-This leads us to our central research question:
+This leads to our central research question:

 \textbf{How can we significantly reduce communication costs in federated LLMs fine-tuning without sacrificing model performance under heterogeneous client data?}